psrc/psrc.github.io/_posts/2021-03-11-data-story-collaboration.md

 {% include image.html image=page.images.image1 %}

 ### Upskilling Before Discovering
-We made many exciting data discoveries along the way,but before we could really dive into the data, we needed to increase our statistics and scripting skills specific to working with survey data.
+We made many exciting data discoveries during the past year, but before we could really dive into the data, we needed to increase our statistics and scripting skills specific to working with survey data.

 1. We did **statistics**, learning how to apply [sample weights](https://www.psrc.org/sites/default/files/intro-household-travel-survey-data.pdf) and calculate [margins of error](https://www.statisticshowto.com/probability-and-statistics/hypothesis-testing/margin-of-error/).